 The Perfect Time to Visit the Lake District

 The Fred Whitton Challenge is a cycling sportive for those who enjoy a rigorous challenge.
-It takes in 112 miles of road cycling over some of the most challenging routes in the Lake District, with the fastest completing the route in around 6 hours.
+It is 112 miles of road cycling over some of the most challenging routes in the Lake District, with the fastest completing the route in around 6 hours.
 If two wheels aren’t your thing, but you still enjoy a tough challenge, you could tackle the Brathay Windermere Marathon on 20th May - it’s a full marathon (26.2 miles) but much more challenging than the more well-known marathons such as London because it takes in several climbs along the way.
-And, if you’re really brave (and extremely fit!), you could tackle the ‘10 in 10’ (11th-20th May), which requires you to do the Brathay Windermere Marathon 10 times in 10 consecutive days!
+And, if you’re really brave (and extremely fit!), you could tackle the ’10 in 10’ (11th-20th May), which requires you to do the Brathay Windermere Marathon 10 times in 10 consecutive days!

 Where are your favourite corners of the Lake District in summer?
 Add your suggestions to the comments box.
 (Please note that all comments are moderated before publication to prevent spam).